UW-Parkside AROTC To Conduct Training Exercise Saturday, NOV. 17

-Saturday, Oct.
-7, from 6 a.m. to 2 p.m., the UW-Parkside Army ROTC (AROTC) program will conduct training exercises around the UW-Parkside campus.
-Approximately 20 AROTC students from UW-Parkside, UW-Milwaukee, and Marquette University will take part in the training.
+Saturday, Nov.
+17, from 6 a.m. to 2 p.m., the UW-Parkside Army ROTC (AROTC) program will conduct training exercises around the UW-Parkside campus.
+AROTC students from UW-Parkside, UW-Milwaukee, Concordia University, Milwaukee School of Engineering, and Marquette University will take part in the training.
 The event is open to the public and to media.

-The exercises include navigating a rope bridge, a medical challenge, simulated grenade throw, simulated claymore mine emplacement, call for fire, and conclude with a ruck march.
-Sergeant First Class (SFC) Joshua Pagan is the University of Wisconsin-Parkside Army ROTC/Military Studies instructor and will be in charge of the training.
+The exercises include a medical challenge, simulated grenade throw, simulated claymore mine emplacement, call for fire, and conclude with a ruck march.
+Captain (CPT) Matthew Wellwood is the University of Wisconsin-Parkside Army ROTC/Assistant Professor of Military Studies instructor and will be in charge of the training.

 The exercises use various training implements including uniforms, non-functional training rifles, non-functional training claymore mines, non-functional training hand grenades, training dummies, a rope bridge, and other gear.
 None of the training implements use live ammunition or are capable of functioning as a weapon.